Garrin Mountain

-Garrin Mountain, or Kuh-e Garin, is a vast high-elevated mountain of the Zagros Mountains, located in the provinces of Hamedan and Lorestan in western Iran.
+Garrin Mountain (کوه گرین) is a vast high-elevated mountain of the Zagros Mountains, located in the provinces of Hamedan and Lorestan in western Iran.

 Garrin is limited to Borujerd from the east, to Alashtar from the west, and to Nahavand from the north.
 It has several peaks 3,000+ meters above sea level.
 Of these, Velash Peak is the highest at 3630 m.